NTSB Identification: ERA12FA514

 Injuries: 2 Fatal,1 Serious.

-According to witnesses, their attention was drawn to the airplane during its takeoff roll.
-The pace was described as "slow" and "anemic" as the airplane used almost the entire length of the runway, which was 4,222 feet long, before it took off.
-They described the airplane as it climbed slowly to tree-top height, in a nose-high pitch attitude, and disappeared from view.
+Witnesses who observed the airplane’s departure described the takeoff roll as “slow” and “anemic” and stated that the airplane used almost the entire length of the runway to become airborne.
+The airplane climbed slowly to treetop height in a nose-high attitude and disappeared from view.
 Moments later, a large smoke plume appeared out of the trees a short distance beyond the airport boundary.

-A witness who stood on his back porch, said the airplane appeared above the trees at the back border of his property, and that the sound of the engine was "really loud."
-The airplane descended over his back yard and below the height of his one-story house in a left 30-degree bank.
+A witness who was standing on his back porch facing northeast, about 1.5 miles from the airport, said the airplane appeared above the trees at the back border of his property, flying directly toward him, and that the sound of the engine was "really loud."
+The airplane descended over his backyard and below the height of his one-story house in a 30-degree left bank.
 The airplane then pitched up, climbed over the house, and struck a tree and a construction dumpster in front of the house, where it burst into flames.
-The witness then described his efforts to extinguish the fire and assist the occupants of the airplane.

 Index for Aug2012 | Index of months